yanivnizan/knowledge-base/src/documents/cocos2dx/store/Store_GettingStarted.html.md

 }
 ```

 And that's it! cocos2dx-store knows how to contact Google Play or the App Store for you and will redirect your users to the purchasing system to complete the transaction.
-Don't forget to subscribe to store events in order to get notified of successful or failed purchases (see [Event Handling](https://github.com/soomla/cocos2dx-store#event-handling)).
+Don't forget to subscribe to store events in order to get notified of successful or failed purchases - See [Event Handling](/cocos2dx/store/Store_Events).